top of page

 To often we hear about people who's projects are dead in the water because they:

-Didn't believe the square meter rates, so substituted them with lower rates
+• Didn't believe the square meter rates, so substituted them with their own figures.

-Had an interior design that far exceeded the square meter rates allowed for by the architect or building designer
+• Had an ambitious interior design that far exceeded the square meter rates allowed for by the architect or building designer.

-Were caught out by rising building costs, rising interest rates and reduced builder availability.
-We hope that market fluctuations for materials and labour will settle down for everyone's sake
+• Were caught out by rising building costs, rising interest rates and reduced builder availability.
+We are finally seeing that market fluctuations for materials and labour are settling down

 Disclaimer

-This is general information only and the square meter rates provided may not be appropriate to your project given its design complexity, property location and state.
-The sky is the really the limit with luxury custom homes in relation to their build cost.
-Projects under about 100m2 are typically more expensive per square meter as they include all of the utility types, appliances and systems found in a larger home, but just packed in tighter.
-BYO Floor Plan holds no responsibility for the accuracy of this information which is subject to change as the market and industry conditions fluctuate.
+This is general information only and the square meter rates provided may not be appropriate to your project given its design complexity, it's materials, the property location and local building regulations.
+The sky is really the limit with luxury custom homes, and so is their build costs if not controlled.
+Small projects often se relatively more expensive per square meter rates as they still include all of the utility types, appliances and systems found in a larger home, but just packed in tighter.
+BYO Floor Plan holds no responsibility for the accuracy of this information which is subject to change as the market and industry conditions fluctuate, use this at your own risk.

-If you would like more information to help with the costing of your design project feel free to contact us by phone or email.
+If you would like more information to help with feasibility of your unique design project, feel free to contact us by phone or email.

 Comments